 Pelosi Accuses GOP of Dropping Ball on Virus-Relief Spending

-WASHINGTON (CN) — Covid never came up, Speaker of the House Nancy Pelosi told reporters Friday, recapping talks with Republicans that focused only exclusively on the federal budget as the country marked its 250,000th death to the pandemic.
+WASHINGTON (CN) — Covid never came up, Speaker of the House Nancy Pelosi told reporters Friday, recapping talks with Republicans that focused exclusively on the federal budget as the country marked its 250,000th death to the pandemic.

 “Yesterday there was a meeting of the staff of the four corners, that’d be the House and Senate, Democrat and Republican leaders,” Pelosi said Friday.
 “The anticipation was that it was really about the omnibus — remember, we have to have an omnibus bill, we must keep government open.”